 Recertification is contingent upon the candidate demonstrating continuing professional involvement and development in the designated specialty to the sum of 50 credits.
-Candidates' re-certification credits may be subject to audit.

 - F.4.1.
 Continuing Education activity credits shall be counted as per the following: - 1 credit for each half day attendance at a regional, national or international meeting at which medical physics is an important component; - 1 credit for each half day of attendance at a relevant continuing education activity such as summer/winter school, symposium, manufacturer's training course, computer or management training. - 1 credit for each three (3) CAMPEP approved Medical Physics Continuing Education Credits (MPCECs) earned through online learning, to a maximum of 20 CCPM credits in one recertification period.
 Copies of CAMPEP Certificates must be submitted with the application.